tinykite/botanic-romantic/_plants/wild-violet.md

 As early as 1620 lozenges known as violet tables were flavored with the fragrant, european cousin of the common blue violet (known as sweet violet).
 Violets have also been cooked or incorporated into a variety of sweets and candies, including flower pastries, sweet meats, and the infamous British parma violets; they have been included as thickening agents in soups; and during the Edwardian era, it was popular to infuse them into medicinal chocolates or liquor as a cure for nausea.

-None of this seems to compare, however, to the feverish wonder that once existed for violet as a perfume or fragrant bouquet.
-Violet posies and necklaces have even had cameos in classic works of art and literature.
+None of this seems to compare, however, to the feverish wonder that once existed for violet as a perfume, a bouquet, or even a simple posey.
+Napoleon famously wore violets as a symbol of his victorious return to power, after his exile on Sicily — and violet posies even have cameos in some of the cherished, famous works of art and literature.

 In _Hamlet_, Ophelia laments that she would have picked a posy of the purple flowers, but they “withered with the death of [her] father.”
 She drowns in a stream surrounded by flowers, a scene depicted in the Sir John Everett Millais painting, _Ophelia_.